6 Photos of Earthquakes That Made History

 Valdivia, Chile 1960

 The Valdivia earthquake of May 22, 1960, was the most powerful earthquake ever recorded.
 Reaching a magnitude of 9.5, the devastating natural disaster displaced two million people from their homes, caused at least 3,000 injuries, and took the lives of 1,655 people.
 Though the ruinous effects of the temblor were felt throughout Chile and other parts of South America, the earthquake was named for the city that it brought the most destruction: Valdivia.
 The shifting tectonic plates also sparked a series of tsunamis, which rippled throughout the world, wrecking communities in New Zealand, Japan, the Philippines, and Hawaii.
+These iconic newspaper covers will excite any history nerd.

 San Francisco, California 1906